endurodave/StateMachineWithModernDelegates/README.md

 <p>The <code>SelfTest </code>base class provides three states common to all <code>SelfTest</code>-derived state machines: <code>Idle</code>, <code>Completed</code>, and <code>Failed</code>. <code>SelfTestEngine </code>then adds two more states: <code>StartCentrifugeTest </code>and <code>StartPressureTest</code>.</p>

 <p><code>SelfTestEngine </code>has one public event function, <code>Start()</code>, that starts the self-tests. <code>SelfTestEngine::StatusCallback</code> is an asynchronous callback allowing client&rsquo;s to register for status updates during testing.
-A <code>WorkerThread </code>instance is also contained within the class.
+A <code>Thread </code>instance is also contained within the class.
 All self-test state machine execution occurs on this thread.</p>

 <pre lang="c++">
 class SelfTestEngine : public SelfTest